kaburia/CMS/README.md

 ## Introduction
-CMS is a project that aims to create a self-driving remote-controlled car that can track objects and navigate around obstacles in real-time.
+CMS is a project that aims to create a self-driving car that can track objects and navigate around obstacles in real time.
 The system uses a combination of hardware components, such as a Raspberry Pi 4 Model B and a Coral USB Accelerator, and software algorithms, including YOLOv5, Deep SORT, A*, SLAM, and reinforcement learning.

 ## Objectives
 The objectives of the Autonomous RC Car System are as follows: